 With only 5 push-on jumpers and no soldering to connect a GPS to a Raspberry Pi it's easy to build a time server that can feed all the computers on your network with extremely accurate time synchronization even with no internet connection.
 This little time server is ideal for Amateur Radio Operators using digital modes that require accurate time such as FT8.
 It's also a nice fit for isolated or remote locations such as repeater or telecommunication sites that require an accurate time source.

 Raspberry Pi 3B+ with u-blox NEO-6M GPS and antenna.
 This GPS board didn't have a PPS output pin so I soldered the brown wire to a surface mount resistor with a direct connection to the NEO 6M PPS pin 3 (the black ball on the NEO 6M chip designates chip pin 1).
 2.54mm female-to-female jumper wires were used to connect the GPS and Pi.
 VCC=3.3 volts, RX=receive data from pi, TX=transmit GPS data to the pi, GND=ground, PPS=pulse per second timing signal.
 I used 3M double-sided tape to attach the GPS and antenna.
+RFI from the Pi can reduce GPS reception so moving the GPS antenna away from your computer may help track more satellites.

-This is the GPS board I recommend.
+This is the budget GPS board I recommend.
 It's a u-blox NEO-6M GPS with PPS, battery backup and built-in antenna with optional external antenna connector sold on ebay for $12 delivered.
 This performs the best of the four GPS boards I've tried and the battery backup gives you a very quick initial fix.
 It has a PPS output pin and a micro-USB port.
 Note the output pins are pre-soldered and ready for push-on jumpers (see below).
 The big white square on the circuit board is the built-in antenna but if you want to use an external antenna you can solder on the included SMA Female connector shown in place in the above pic.
 The NEO GPS chip, micro-USB port and flashing green "position acquired" LED are on the other side of the circuit board.

-Sparkfun NEO-M9N GPS with SMA antenna connector, USB and UART interfaces, PPS and breakout connections can receive all nations' GNSS (Global Navigation Satellite System) satellites.
+Sparkfun NEO-M9N GPS with SMA antenna connector $70, USB and UART interfaces, PPS and breakout connections can receive all nations' GNSS (Global Navigation Satellite System) satellites.
 This version with an SMA antenna connector requires a separate GPS antenna but will perform much better than the version with the built-in chip antenna.

 4 inch (10cm) long 2.54mm female-to-female jumper wires (40 pieces) available here from ebay seller miniduino for $3 delivered.
 Five of these jumpers are all that's required to connect the GPS + PPS to a Pi.